rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 kill the consumer before it exhausts all the attempts to ensure that the message stays in the queue, i.e. it is not lost.

-### Verify delivery guarantee on the consumer when it gives up retrying to process a message
+### Verify delivery guarantee - Consumer gives up after failing to process a message

 If in the previous scenario, we used `--chaos.maxFailTimes=3` or greater than 3, the message would be rejected and dropped/lost because we did not configure the queue with a dead-letter-queue.